susom/ema_assistant/README.md

     <li>97, Notification Missed</li>
     <li>98, Window Closed</li>
     <li>99, Survey Access After Closed</li>
+    <li>100, Error sending text</li>
     </ul>
-- ema_actions        // Checkboxes for each state?  (s/sent, r1, r2, aoac, x/cancelled, c/closed   missed?)
+- ema_actions        // Not currently set but may be used in the future (s/sent, r1, r2, aoac, x/cancelled, c/closed   missed?)

 So, for the activated window, we just created entries for every day and every offset in the schedule (e.g. 7x4=28 instances) The instance number is somewhat arbitrary.
 If all assessments are in the same repeating form, then they could share one redcap event.
-Alternately, you could have repeating forms for each event.
+Alternately, you could have repeating forms for multiple events.

-# Setup
+## Setup
 To use this External Module, the External Module config must be setup.
-In the configuration file, the field and event specifying the phone number to use is required.
-In addition, there is a checkbox option which determines where the configuration data is stored and how to load it.
+In the configuration file, there is a checkbox option which determines where the configuration data is stored and how to load it.
+When the 'Use config file' checkbox is selected, the

-When the Use config file checkbox is checked, the Window and Schedule configurations will be retrieved from the External Module configuration file.
-When unchecked, the configurations are loaded by the EMA Config webpage in json format.
+Window and Schedule configurations will be retrieved from the External Module configuration file.
+When unchecked, the configurations are loaded by the EMA Config page using the link on the left hand sidebar in your project in the External Module section.
 An example configuration loaded into the EMA Config webpage is displayed below.

-## Example of configurations saved into the EMA Config webpage
+### Example of configurations saved into the EMA Config webpage
 ```
 {
     "windows": [